jemmadm/code-katas/game-of-life/README.md

 * A live cell having more than three live neighbours dies
 * A dead cell with more than three live neighbours becomes alive

-You can experiment with a simulation [here](http://pmav.eu/stuff/javascript-game-of-life-v3.1.1/).
+Watch a [video of the Game Of Life](http//www.youtube.com/embed/C2vgICfQawE#t=70) or [experiment with a simulation](http://pmav.eu/stuff/javascript-game-of-life-v3.1.1/).
 It is worth learning what a glider is.

 ## Structure